newlandsvalley/purescript-scores/README.md

 Note
 ----

-VexTab has various issues (the most egregious for our purposes being that notes are not beamed together properly in compound time).
+VexTab has various issues which are not evident in VexFlow itself (the most egregious for our purposes being that notes are not beamed together properly in compound time).
 Also, it does not appear to be actively maintained at the moment - the last commit to the code base was in July 2016.
-On the other hand, VexFlow is actively maintained and (as far as I can tell) does not suffer from the same errors.
+On the other hand, VexFlow is actively maintained and relatively complete.

-It is likely that at some point I will attempt a purescript wrapper for VexFlow and then deprecate purescript-scores.